-The Upper Cowlitz Subbasin Coho Salmon population was identified as a High recovery priority (LCFRB 2010) and will play a primary role in the recovery of the lower Columbia River Coho Salmon ESU.
-Progress toward achieving conservation and recovery goals and identification of factors that limit recovery are evaluated through monitoring of standard fisheries management metrics (Table 5.2-3; Appendix A, Full Big Table).
-The Upper Cowlitz Subbasin Coho Salmon population had an historical abundance of about 26,000 salmon (18,000 in the upper Cowlitz River and 8,000 in the Cispus River) and has a recovery target of 4,000 natural-origin adult spawners in nature.
-In 2010, the abundance and productivity of this populations (LCFRB 2010).
-Due to improved management and monitoring, natural-origin spawner abundance has increased dramatically, to a mean of 3,168 from 2007-2017 and as high as 5,948 in 2011.
-However, an over-abundance of hatchery-origin salmon released into the Upper Cowlitz Subbasin has kept pHOS well above the target of <0.3 (Figure 5.2-3; Tables 5.2-1 and 5.2-2).
+The Upper Cowlitz Subbasin Coho Salmon population was identified as a high recovery priority (LCFRB 2010) and will play a primary role in the recovery of the lower Columbia River Coho Salmon ESU.
+Progress toward achieving conservation goals and minimum viability abundance targets and identification of factors that limit recovery are evaluated through monitoring of standard fisheries management metrics (Table 5.2-3; Appendix A, Big Table Dataset).
+The Upper Cowlitz Subbasin Coho Salmon population had an historical abundance of about 26,000 salmon (18,000 in the upper Cowlitz River and 8,000 in the Cispus River) and has a minimum viability abundance target of 4,000 natural-origin adult spawners in nature.
+In 2010, the abundance and productivity of this population was rated as Very Low, with less than 50 in of the Upper Cowlitz and Cispus river subpopulations (LCFRB 2010).
+Due to improved management, downstream collection efficiency, and monitoring at Cowlitz Falls Dam, natural-origin spawner abundance has increased dramatically, to a mean of 3,168 from 2007-2017 and as high as 5,948 in 2011.